-After creating your purchase agreement, the next step should be obtaining homeowners insurance; without insurance you will not be able to procure a loan from a mortgage lender.
-Homeowners insurance protects you and everyone else invested in your home from property damage.
+After creating your purchase agreement, the next step should be obtaining homeowners insurance, which is required to procure a loan from a mortgage lender.
+Mortgage lenders want you to have homeowners insurance, which protects you and everyone else invested in your home from property damage and potential financial losses.

 Equally important in purchasing a FSBO property is scheduling a home appraisal and a home inspection.
 The appraiser evaluates the home’s condition and determines the worth of a property by comparing it to the values of other homes in the area.
 A home inspector, on the other hand, is looking to confirm the home is structurally sound, meets safety protocols and doesn’t require major repairs.
 While not required, a home inspection is money well spent in terms of finding issues with a home before it’s too late.
 Make sure to use a reputable home inspector and plan to attend the inspection if you’d like.

 The Pros and Cons of Buying a FSBO Home

 - Savings.
 FSBO homes are often more affordable than similar, agent-listed homes.
 And the seller is not paying the standard 3 percent commission to a listing agent, they may be willing to list for less or come down on price.
 If you’re looking to save, another option could be purchasing a house undergoing foreclosure.
 These purchases come with their own set of challenges, so be sure to read our guide to purchasing a foreclosure before starting your search.

 - Communication.
 You’ll deal directly with the sellers, without a go-between, throughout the sales process.
 Ask them for as much detailed information as you want and potentially negotiate more effectively without the added layer of a third-party.